 The Ammonitico Rosso developed during the opening (rifting and drifting phases) of Tethys (Permian–Berriasian), especially in the areas characterized by complex paleogeography in a major part of what is now southern and middle Europe, yet less widespread in North Africa (see Fig. 2 and 3).
 There, the time range is typically Jurassic, while its record is locally diachronic; that is, the Ammonitico Rosso can represent different time intervals at different sites, even when physically very close.
 Within the Sierras Subbéticas, most Ammonitico Rosso facies developed during the Middle and Late Jurassic, though some can be traced to both the Early Jurassic and the Early Cretaceous.
 In the Ammonitico Rosso facies, the ammonites offer very high resolution biostratigraphy.

 Figure 2.
-Western Tethys map during Kimmeridgian (Late Jurassic), showing highly fragmented Western Europe.
+Western Tethys (colored) map during Kimmeridgian (Late Jurassic) showing major eco-sedimentary environments.